-Access to arthritis medication and joint replacements in the advent of a ‘no-deal’ Brexit
+Access to arthritis medication and joint replacements in the advent of a ‘no-deal’ Brexit31 January 2020

-Updated: 17 September 2019.
-In this article we explain what a ‘no deal’ Brexit might mean for access to medication for people with arthritis.
+In this article we explain what a failure to reach a trade agreement with the EU might mean for access to medication for people with arthritis.

 Note: The Department for Health and Social Care have recently updated information and advice on a ‘no deal’ Brexit available through the NHS.
 Our article should be read alongside the official advice and frequently asked questions on NHS England’s website.

 A failure to reach a trade agreement after Brexit would bring a series of changes to the relationship between the UK and the EU.

 Here we are only focusing on access to medicines and medical devices which include items like the components that are used in joint replacement operations.